Jesus the Bridegroom, Astonishing New Perspective

 Not just a King but a Friend I can talk to and share the intimate details of my life with.

 For over 50 years, I shared everything with my husband, John.
 We made decisions together, grew together, and learned from each other.
 In good times and bad, we were there for each other.
+I want that same kind of relationship with my Savior.

 Join the conversation